chengyucatch/chingchuan-chen.github.com/_posts/2015-04-07-how-to-compile-R-with-mkl.md

                       --- End of test ---
 {% endhighlight %}

-最後只需要用到5.4秒就可以完成了，可是complitation過程是滿麻煩的，雖然參考了多個網站，可是參數的設定都不太一樣，linux又有權限的限制，而且就算編譯成功，Rcpp這個套件不見得能夠成功，因此花了很久才終於編譯成功，並且能夠直接開啟，只是要利用到c, cpp or fortran時還是需要source compilervars.sh才能夠運行，而且我安裝了三四十個套件都沒有問題了。最後，如果沒有特別要求速度下，其實直接用openblas就可以省下很多麻煩。另外，我做了一個小小的測試於Rcpp上，速度有不少的提昇(因為用intel C++ compiler，大概增加5~10倍)，測試結果就不放上來了。以上資訊供大家參考，轉載請註明來源，謝謝。

-最後附上測試環境: My environment is ubuntu 14.04, R 3.1.3 compiled by Intel c++, fortran compiler with MKL.
+We only need 5.4 seconds to complete the test.
+It is faster than R with OpenBLAS.
+But it have taken a lot of time to compile and solve the problem of rights of user in the linux.
+It maybe is not worth to build with Intel MKL.
+I suggest that you can use RRO or R with OpenBLAS to save your time.
+Note that I have tested the performance of Rcpp between g++ and Intel C++ compiler, Intel C++ compiler is faster 5 to 10 times than g++.
+My environment is ubuntu 14.04, R 3.1.3 compiled by Intel c++, fortran compiler with MKL.
 My CPU is 3770K@4.3GHz.

+5. Other settings about R:
-To use the html help page with `sudo subl ~/.Rprofile` and add following to file:
+To set that R use the html help page as default with `sudo subl ~/.Rprofile` and add following line to file:

 {% highlight R %}
 options("help_type"="html")